CCBDA-UPC/Cloud-Computing-QuickStart/Quick-Start-Markdown.md

 > This is a very long line that will still be quoted properly when it wraps.
 This is a very long line that will still be quoted properly when it wraps.
 This is a very long line that will still be quoted properly when it wraps.

-# Markdown codes for "Blockquotes"
+# Markdown code for "inline HTML"

 You can also use raw HTML in your Markdown, and it'll mostly work pretty well.